 Payroll is the most commonly automated aspect of HR today.
 The survey from career builder shows that 50 percent of HR managers say that their payroll is fully automated, while 42 percent say that their payroll is partially automated.
 The primary reasoning behind automating payroll is to save time and eliminate human error.

 Payroll automation allows for computing wages, deducting mandatory withholding such as income and social security tax, and streamlining of record keeping.
 The American Payroll Association has estimated that automation can reduce processing costs up to 80 percent.
 From this, it is clear that automating payroll can be very beneficial.

 Background Checks/Reference Checks

-Another area in HR that is shifting to automation is background checks, reference checks, and pre-employment drug screenings.
+Another area in HR that is shifting to automation is background checks (DBS employee checks in the UK), reference checks, and pre-employment drug screenings.
 From the survey of HR managers, 74 percent said that this process is either fully automated or partially automated.

 Background checks are automated through companies that can access criminal records from multiple databases across the web.
 This is a much more efficient method of conducting a background check, rather than the HR professional contacting individual courthouses themselves to gather information.
 Reference checks are typically automated by software that sends inquiries to reference sources where the reference can respond confidentially.

 This method can at times fall short because it does not allow for an interactive conversation between the reference and the HR professional.